New To React? Check Out Core Concept Of React You Must Know

 State enters the scene when the code needs to be mutated, which essentially means when components need to accept data from another source, States come in.

 When the component needs to communicate with data which is not coming from its parent component, State steps in.
+With this concept, one can Create a Chat App with React Native.

 A component’s state can also be passed on to children as a prop.
 However, a state IS NOT an inherent property of React props.